 A summary of Facilites and applications can be seen in the Poster here:

 The instruments concerned are housed in the Grant Institute of the School of GeoSciences on the King's Buildings Campus of the University.
-The combined instrumentation and facilities have been extensively upgraded with a NERC-administered JIF grant and a EPSRC grant (both awarded in 2000-2001, 2014).
+The combined instrumentation and facilities have been extensively upgraded with a NERC-administered JIF grant and a EPSRC grant (both awarded in 2000-2001, 2014) and funds from NERC for the Cameca 7f-Geo in 2018.

 Analytical techniques and instruments available are: ·